YordanGeorgiev/qto/doc/md/maintenance_guide_doc.md

 ## 1. GUIDING PRINCIPLE'S
-This section might seem too philosophical for a start, yet all the development in the qto has ATTEMPTED to follow the principles described bellow.
+This section might seem too philosophical for a start, yet all the development in the qto has ATTEMPTED to follow the principles described below.
 If you skip this section now you might later on wander many times why something works and it is implemented as it is ... and not "the right way".
 Of course you are free to not follow these principles, the less you follow them the smaller the possibility to pull features from your instance(s) - you could even use the existing functionality to create a totally different fork with different name and start developing your own toll with name X - the authors give you the means to do that with this tool ... , but if you want to use and contribute to THIS tool than you better help defined those leading principles and follow them.